kathleen879/IT1244-Project/README.md

 •
 Purpose: To supplement the movie review dataset and enhance the model’s ability to generalize sentiment classification across different domains.

+### Set Up Instructions
+Setting Up the Google Colab project environment

+1.
+Upload Datasets to Google Drive: Upload the Movie Review and Spotify datasets to a designated folder in your Google Drive, ensuring they are in the correct location for easy extraction.

+2.
+Mount Google Drive: Start by mounting your Google Drive to access the dataset files.

+3.
+Install Required Libraries: Make sure to install the necessary libraries, including nltk and wordcloud.

+4.
+Import Libraries: Import all required libraries for data processing and visualization, including zipfile, os, nltk, matplotlib, seaborn, and wordcloud.

+5.
+Extract the Movie Review Datasets: Extract the positive and negative movie reviews from their respective ZIP files using the zipfile library.

+6.
+Load the Extracted Data: Load the text files from the extracted folders into a pandas DataFrame for analysis.

+7.
+Analyze and Visualize: Proceed with your analysis and visualization tasks, such as generating word clouds or conducting sentiment analysis.